lamenezes/resources/README.rst

 |PyPI latest| |CI Status|

-REST API's Resources for django
+Resource centered REST API clients

 -------------------
 Ideas on how to use